How long does it take you to write marketing emails?

 “25% off sale ends tonight!”

-I promise you that the second example will get more opens than the first one.
+We promise the second example will get more open than the first one.
 That’s because the deadline of “ends tonight” gives people a reason to act fast.

 If they don’t open the message now, they’ll fear they will be missing out on a great deal—FOMO.

 Another way to generate urgency is by alluding to a limited quantity of something remaining.
 Here’s a great example from GetResponse: